 Turner syndrome is a disorder that primarily affects females and is brought on by a missing or partially deleted X chromosome.
 Numerous medical and developmental issues, including short stature, ovarian failure, and heart anomalies, can be brought on by Turner syndrome.

 Turner syndrome can be identified during pregnancy, infancy, or early life.
-Sometimes the diagnosis of Turner syndrome in girls with minor indications and symptoms is not made until the teen or young adult years.
+Sometimes the diagnosis in girls with minor indications and symptoms is not made until the teen or young adult years.

 Turner syndrome patients need ongoing medical treatment from a range of specialists.
 Most girls and women may enjoy healthy, independent lives with regular examinations and the proper treatment.

 Girls and women with Turner syndrome may exhibit various signs and symptoms.
 Turner syndrome may not be immediately visible in some girls, but it may be noticeable in other girls early on, thanks to several physical characteristics.
 Signs and symptoms might be minor, slowly arising over time, or severe, like heart abnormalities.

 prior to birth

 Turner syndrome may be suspected during pregnancy based on prenatal cell-free DNA screening, which uses a mother’s blood sample to check for specific chromosomal abnormalities in the unborn child, or prenatal ultrasound.
 An infant with this illness may exhibit the following during pregnancy:

 - anomalous fluid collections, such as a significant fluid buildup on the back of the neck (edema)